cloudify-cosmo/docs.getcloudify.org/content/composer/installation.md

 ...
 ```

-This should remove whatever folders the installer created.
+This should remove any folders that were created by the installer.
-If the composer is running during the uninstall process, it will not be killed.
+If Cloudify Composer is running during the uninstall process, it will not be stopped.

-## Installing another version
+## Installing Another Version

-Currently, the script installs the latest stable release.
-To install another version you must use the `--composer-source` and `--dsl-cli-source` flags and provide links to the relevant versions.
+By default, the script installs the latest stable release.
+To install a different version, use the `--composer-source` and `--dsl-cli-source` flags and provide links to the relevant versions.

-# Running the composer
+# Running Cloudify Composer

-Once the installation has finished, you can run:
+After installation is complete, to start Cloudify Composer, run:

 ```
 sudo /opt/cloudify-composer/nodejs/bin/node /opt/cloudify-composer/blueprint-composer/package/server.js
 ```

-to start the composer.

 {{% gsNote title="Running as a Service" %}}
 To run in the background and detach from the current shell, prefix the command with `nohup` and end it with `&`.
 You can also use [Serv](http://github.com/nir0s/serv) to install it as a service.
 {{% /gsNote %}}

-### Change the default types
+### Changing the Default Types

-If you want to change some default types, you can change it in `default_resources_fetch.json`
+To change default types, edit `default_resources_fetch.json`.
 The `default_resources_fetch.json` is located at `/opt/composer/embedded/composer/backend/StencilsAndImports/default_resources_fetch.json`